Education Review Office Report 2014

 The Ministry of Education report says Parnell Early Childhood Centre is well placed to promote positive learning outcomes for children.

-Parnell Early Childhood Centre (PECC) is one of two centres operated and supported by the Parnell Community Trust.
+Parnell Early Childhood Centre (PECC) is one of three centres operated and supported by the Parnell Community Trust.
 The Trust provides governance, management, administration and professional support services for the centre.